 In addition to these fit features, the Lone Peak comes with a gaiter adaptor velcro strap on the back and a hook-in point at the base of the laces.
 This feature is a specific place that you can attach the gaiter if you plan on running in sandy environments or if you encounter tall grasses regularly.
 Overall, this shoe is comfortable with a women's specific fit.

-Retailing for $120, this is a great deal.
+This price is only the lower end of the scale.
 Most trail running shoes will go for this price with a lower performance rating.
 While the Lone Peak's have become more and more durable over the years, they are still known for packing out after the first 50 miles and eventually breaking down after a couple hundred.
 In all the iterations that we've owned, this has happened.
 Currently, we are at about mile 200 (with a 145 lb runner).
 They have seen a lot of crazy, technical terrain, and are about ready to be retired.
 If you decide to invest, it's a matter of performance as they perform well while they are good.
 However, you won't get as many miles out of them as many other more durable options.

 This moderately cushioned trail runner is perfect for all types of terrain.
 If you seek a trail runner that is built to take on long races, this is it.
 The aggressive outsole performs on all surfaces while the overlays offer decent protection.
 If light cushioning isn't for you, enjoy the comfort of the Altra Lone Peak 4 that boasts a zero-drop profile, with an inch (25mm) of cushioning underfoot.